Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 Searchplex is most useful in knowledge-heavy workflows where retrieval quality is what separates a useful system from an unreliable one.

-Grounded conversational agents
+Grounded conversational workflows

-Enterprise knowledge agents
+Enterprise knowledge workflows

 Internal assistants that retrieve from knowledge bases, policies, manuals, and operational sources to support employees with reliable, auditable answers at scale.